Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 });
 ```

-This is the recommended approach in this case as more and more alternations are added the grammar rule
+This is the recommended approach, as when more and more alternations are added, the grammar rule
 will become too difficult to understand and maintain due to verbosity.

 ## CstNodes Location